howtographql/howtographql/content/backend/graphql-scala/4-deferred_resolvers.md

 <Instruction>

-Change Fields definition for the `link` and `links` with the following code:
+Change fields definition for `link` and `links` with the following code:

 ```scala